lucasseiler/hpc_esc401_solutions/exercise_session_03/README.md

 MPI MPI_Wtime() | 4.018 seconds
 MPI getTime() | 4.02 seconds

 I suspect the difference in MPI times is because MPI_Wtime() only measures the execution time of the for-loop, while getTime() measures the execution time of the entire MPI process.
+The difference between the serial and the MPI version might be due to the fact that the MPI workflow has some overhead, which just takes some time.

 ### Exercise 2